damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Visit [https://prometheus.make-sid-dance.com](https://prometheus.make-sid-dance.com)

 And finally, monitoring.
-Software is a labor of love.
-The second code is deployed, is the same time the team has commits to maintaining that code.
-Monitoring application performance can help your team be more strategic, preventing errors vs. simply reacting to them.
+Application performance monitoring can help your team be more strategic, preventing errors vs. simply reacting to them.
 Imagine if your application monitoring tool could help you avoid pushing poor-performing code in the first place, saving your business future downstream costs?
 That's exactly where we are heading.

 GitLab has built-in Prometheus monitoring, the leading open-source monitoring solution.
 Today, Prometheus is monitoring the GitLab instance itself.
 But in upcoming releases, we will start monitoring your environments.
 Let’s look at a couple simple queries that show how your GitLab instance is performing.
 Here’s our CPU usage: